SystemsApproach/security/key-distro.rst

 entities you trust, as long as it leads back to an entity whose key you already know.

-A *certification authority* or *certificate authority* (CA) is an entity claimed (by someone) to be trustworthy for verifying identities and issuing public key certificates.
-There are commercial CAs, governmental CAs, and even free CAs.
+A *certificate authority* or *certification authority* (CA) is an entity claimed (by someone) to be trustworthy for verifying identities and issuing public key certificates.
+There are commercial CAs, governmental CAs, and non-profit CAs.
 To use a CA, you must know its own key.
 You can learn that CA’s key, however, if you can obtain a chain of CA-signed certificates that starts with a CA whose key you already know.
 Then you can believe any certificate signed by that new CA.